The Implementing Recommendations of the 9/11 Commission Act of 2007 (9/11 Commission Act)

 Pub.
 L. 110-53 (8/3/07) (286 pp. PDF)

 General Provisions.
-This Act amended section 1016 of Intelligence Reform and Terrorism Prevention Act (IRTPA) and amended the Homeland Security Act of 2002 to expand the scope of the Information Sharing Environment (ISE):
+This Act amended section 1016 of Intelligence Reform and Terrorism Prevention Act (IRTPA) and amended the Homeland Security Act of 2002 to expand and further refine the scope of the Information Sharing Environment (ISE).

-- to define "homeland security information," "information sharing environment," "terrorism information," and "weapons of mass destruction information."
-Sec.
-504.
+- Sec.
+504 defines "homeland security information," "information sharing environment," "terrorism information," and "weapons of mass destruction information."

-- to formalize many of the recommendations developed in response to the President’s information sharing guidelines, such as the creation of the Interagency Threat Assessment and Coordination Group and the development of a national network of State and major urban area fusion centers; Sec.
-521. and
+- Sec.
+521 to formalizes many of the recommendations developed in response to the President’s information sharing guidelines, such as the creation of the Joint Counterterrorism Assessment Team (JCAT) (formerly ITACG) and the development of a national network of State and major urban area fusion centers; and

-- to require the establishment of the Department of Homeland Security State, Local, and Regional Fusion Center Initiative to establish partnerships with state, local, and regional fusion centers.
-Sec.
-522.
+- Sec.
+511 requires the establishment of the Department of Homeland Security State, Local, and Regional Fusion Center Initiative to establish partnerships with state, local, and regional fusion centers.

 Privacy and Civil Liberties Implications.
 The Act (286 pp. PDF) requires the Department of Homeland Security (DHS), in consultation with the Attorney General, to establish guidelines for fusion centers that require fusion centers to: